splunk/observability-workshop/docs/dashboards/index.md

 Right now they are no dashboards assigned but as stated before, we will add the new dashboard that you will create to your Teams's Page later.

 ---
-## 3. Taking a quick tour though the dahboards & charts Samples
+## 3. Taking a quick tour though the Dashboards & Charts Samples

 To continue, click on **All Dashboards** on the top right corner of the screen.
 This brings you to the a view that shows all the available dashboards, included the prebuilt ones